Our Family of Companies

 Early Investing

 Saving for college early is another way to potentially minimize student loan dependence.
 When you invest in a 529 college savings plan, you can withdraw the principal and earnings tax-free as long as you and your child use the money to pay for qualified education expenses.
 There are additional tax benefits as well: You can deduct contributions from your taxes, and the plan's earnings accumulate tax-free.
+Keep in mind that a college savings plan is an investment subject to market fluctuations.
+You have the potential to lose some or all of the principal amount invested.

 Some states also offer prepaid tuition plans.
 These plans allow you to pay for credits at public in-state colleges now to lock in tuition at today's costs.
 In case your child decides not to attend the school, you'll want to make sure the money you contribute is guaranteed — meaning you won't lose any of your investment if the state runs into financial or budget trouble — and that you can transfer the money to another school.
 If your child decides not to attend college, you can instead transfer the money to another family member (or even withdraw it, with a possible tax penalty).